mhcrnl/ogcalc/doc/ogcalc.rst

 Enter in an text entry field.
 These widgets emit signals in response to user actions.
 For each signal of interest, a function defined by the programmer is called.
 In these functions, the programmer can do whatever needed.
-For example, in the \program{ogcalc} program, when the ``Calculate'' button is pressed, a function is called to read the data from entry fields, do some calculations, and then display the results.
+For example, in the :program:`ogcalc` program, when the ``Calculate'' button is pressed, a function is called to read the data from entry fields, do some calculations, and then display the results.